-WAV’s can be adapted in many different ways to suit the wheelchair user, hand controls for driving, six-way driver seat, ramp, floor locking device, too many to mention.
-This is something that needs to be discussed with whoever you are getting the vehicle from.
+WAV’s can be adapted in many different ways to suit the wheelchair user.
+Hand controls for driving, six-way driver seat, ramp, floor locking device, too many to mention.
+This is something that you would need to discuss with the supplier of the vehicle.

 Where Can I Get A WAV?

-The main place would be Motability, (if you are in receipt of DLA/PIP high rate mobility).
-They are the most knowledgeable about WAV’s unless of course, you go directly to a WAV company.
+One of the main places people get a WAV from is Motability, (if you are in receipt of DLA/PIP high rate mobility).
+They are the most knowledgeable about WAVs unless, of course, you go directly to a WAV company.